rougier/from-python-to-numpy/book/preface.rst

    import matplotlib.pyplot as plt

-We'll use up-to-date versions (at the date of writing: January, 2017) of the different packages:
+We'll use up-to-date versions (at the date of writing, i.e. January, 2017) of the different packages:

 =========== =========